 For 1200 years one of the most dangerous but exciting rituals “Onbashira” happens after every 6 years in Japan.
-Large groups of people ride tree logs weighing as much as 12 tonnes down the mountains at steep 27-degree slopes in a show of courage.
+Large groups of people ride tree logs weighing as much as 12 tonnes down the mountains.

 “Onbashira” is one of Japan’s oldest festivals, which devotees celebrate for around 2 months, in the Suwa area of Nagano, central Japan.
 It starts in April in spring, once every six years on the Year of the Tiger and the Year of the Monkey, and ends in May in the same year.
 For this event, the locals choose sixteen giant fir trees deep in the surrounding mountains to become the Onbashira pillars.

 Since 1200 years, after every six years, devotees celebrate Onbashira to rebuild the shrine’s buildings of Suwa Taisha.
 In April they haul them by the hand towards town in an event called “Yamadashi”.
 Then in May, they pull them the rest of the way and raise them in the corners of the Suwa shrines.

 They become sacred pillars at the shrine – four pillars at each of the four shrines.
 This second event is called “Satobiki”.
 Religious experts consider only 150 years old and at least 17 meters tall tree logs as worthy of honor.